praveenbandaru/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image17]

-For the third image, the model is relatively sure that this is a *Right-of-way at the next intersection* sign (probability of 100%), and the image does contain a *Right-of-way at the next intersection*  sign.
+For the third image, the model is exactly sure that this is a *Right-of-way at the next intersection* sign (probability of 100%), and the image does contain a *Right-of-way at the next intersection*  sign.
 The top five soft max probabilities were

 ![alt text][image18]

-For the fourth image, the model is exactly sure that this is a *Road work* sign (probability of 100%), and the image does contain a *Road work*  sign.
+For the fourth image, the model is relatively sure that this is a *Road work* sign (probability of 99.79%), and the image does contain a *Road work*  sign.
 The top five soft max probabilities were

 ![alt text][image19]

-For the fifth image, the model is relatively sure that this is a *Roundabout mandatory* sign (probability of 52.13%), and the image does contain a *Roundabout mandatory*  sign.
+For the fifth image, the model is exactly sure that this is a *Roundabout mandatory* sign (probability of 100%), and the image does contain a *Roundabout mandatory*  sign.
 The top five soft max probabilities were

 ![alt text][image20]

-For the sixth image, the model is almost sure that this is a *Speed limit (50km/h)* sign (probability of 99.78%), and the image does contain a *Speed limit (50km/h)*  sign.
+For the sixth image, the model is exactly sure that this is a *Speed limit (50km/h)* sign (probability of 100%), and the image does contain a *Speed limit (50km/h)*  sign.
 The top five soft max probabilities were

 ![alt text][image21]